grpc/proposal/A55-xds-stateful-session-affinity.md

 because of the difficulty in using such configuration in mixed deployments.

-The `override_host_status` value is included in the config update sent to the `xds_cluster_resolver_experimental` policy which passes down the update to the `xds_cluster_impl_experimental` policy where it is used to create the additional child policy as described below.
+The `override_host_status` value is included in the config update sent to the `xds_cluster_resolver_experimental` policy which will set a boolean in its own config (based on the value of `override_host_status`) and passes down the boolean to the `xds_cluster_impl_experimental` policy where it is used to create the additional child policy as described below.

 Also note that [common_lb_config][] field is incompatible with the new [load_balancing_policy][] field used for custom LB policies which means custom